Houston Distracted Driving Accident Attorneys

 For commercial motor vehicle drivers who have multiple texting while driving offenses on their record, disqualification by the FMCSA is a serious possibility.
 This could mean loss of livelihood for truck drivers, demonstrate the seriousness with which the FMCSA is approaching texting while driving violations.

-How Hiring a Houston Distracted Driving Accident Attorney Can Help
+How Hiring a Houston Distracted Driving Attorney Can Help

-If you were injured in a car accident caused by a distracted driver, then you should speak with an attorney from our firm.
-At Arnold & Itkin, we are here to help those injured due to the recklessness and negligence of another.
-Those who drive distracted should be made accountable for their actions.
+If you were injured in an accident caused by a distracted driver, you should speak with our firm.
+At Arnold & Itkin, we're here to help those injured due to the recklessness and negligence of another.
+Those who drive distracted should be made accountable.
 Depending on your accident's severity, you could be suffering from chronic pain that needs continued care.
 You may also need compensation for lost wages or compensation for rehabilitation costs.

 Whatever the particulars of your case, it would be best to speak with an attorney from our firm so that you can find out exactly what options you have.
 Contact us today!